Shop and Save on New York State Health Insurance

 Both liver and gastric cancers combined for more than 80 percent of all infection-related cancer cases in men, while in women, cervical cancer tops the list with nearly half of all cases.

 “The 2011 UN high-level meeting on non-communicable diseases highlighted the growing global agenda for prevention and control of non-communicable diseases,” Dr. de Martel said.
-“But although cancer is considered a major non-communicable disease, a sizable proportion of its causation is infectious and simple non-communicable disease paradigms will not be sufficient,” she added.
+“But although cancer is considered a major non-communicable disease, a sizable proportion of its causation is infectious, and simple non-communicable disease paradigms will not be sufficient,” she added.

 “Their estimates show the potential for preventive and therapeutic programs in less developed countries to significantly reduce the global burden of cancer and the vast disparities across regions and countries,” according to Goodarz Danaei of the Harvard School of Public Medicine in Boston.
 “Since effective and relatively low-cost vaccines for HPV and HBV are available, increasing coverage should be a priority for health systems in high-burden countries,” he added.
+Access to preventive care and vaccination, as well as the inclusion of such measures in health insurance plans, could further aid in mitigating the global impact of these infection-related cancers.

 Tags: